foldright/inspectable-wrappers/README.md

 ## 🥑 Core Classes

 - [`Wrapper`](src/main/java/io/foldright/inspectablewrappers/Wrapper.java) is core interface, used to
-  - identifies the wrapper instances as a wrapper chain
+  - identify the wrapper instances as a wrapper chain
-  - provides static entry methods to inspect the wrapper chain
+  - provide static entry methods to inspect the wrapper chain
 - [`Attachable`](src/main/java/io/foldright/inspectablewrappers/Attachable.java) interface is used to
   enhance the wrapper instances with the attachment storage ability